lukereding/time-track/README.md

 - [X] flag to `time-track` to remove activities
 - [ ] don't store repeated projects
 - [ ] write functions (!) to simplify code
+- [ ] add command line option for `--report` that summarizes the top job for the week, month, etc.